alexanderatallah/redbase/README.md

-# Redis database
+# Redbase

 A simple, fast, type-safe database on top of Redis.

 ### Features

-- Hierarchical indexes (useful for tagging cached data)
 - Small: only \_\_\_ lines
 - Zero npm dependencies (works with `redis`, `node-redis` and `ioredis`)
+- Hierarchical, untyped indexes (useful for tagging cached data)
+- API for easily browsing the database
 - Self-vacuuming - indexes delete themselves during bulk-delete operations, and they shrink when entries are deleted individually
-- Only core Redis - no dependencies on Redis modules (useful for deploying on platforms like Upstash).
+- Only core Redis - no dependencies on Redis modules (useful for deploying on platforms like [Upstash](https://upstash.com/)).
 - Never calls "KEYS" on your redis instance

 ### Use cases